adavarski/DevSecOps-pipeline-python/README.md

 2. Scroll down to Pipeline section - Definition, select "Pipeline script from SCM" from drop down menu.
 3. Select Git under SCM, and input Repository URL.
 4. (Optional) Create and Add your credentials for the Git repo if your repo is private, and click Save.
-5. You will be brought to the Dashboard of your Pipeline project, click on "Build Now" button to start off the pipeline.
+5. You will be brought to the Dashboard of your Pipeline project, click on "Build Now" button to start off the pipeline-> -> "Build with parameters"-> Enter AWS credentials (aws_access_key_id & aws_secret_access_key)

 **To do list:**